Enum ignore::Error [−][src]

 following symbolic links.

-obtain an owned value, the into_io_error
+obtain an owned value, the into_io_error can be used instead.

 This is the original

-and is not the same asimpl From<Error> for std::io::Error
+io::Errorand is not the same asimpl From<Error> for std::io::Errorwhich contains additional context about the error.

-pub fn into_io_error(self) -> Option<Error>
+pub fn into_io_error(self) -> Option<Error>[src]

-pub fn depth(&self) -> Option<usize>
+pub fn depth(&self) -> Option<usize>[src]

 Returns a depth associated with recursively walking a directory (if this error was generated from a recursive directory iterator).